pyrmont/articles.inqk.net/_posts/2018-10-03-iphone-xs-max.md

    2. **Switching Apps**: As others have noted, swiping on the home indicator feels great when bouncing quickly between apps.
 It feels so natural that you quickly create a mental model of your apps as if they were cards laid out on a table in front of you.
 The problem is that that's not correct.
 The previously used app remains to the 'right' of the current app for a short period of time before it will silently switch places so that the current app is the 'rightmost' app.
 Since there's no visual indication this has occurred, you'll sometimes find yourself sliding futilely in an attempt to get to an app that is no longer where you thought it was.

-   3. **Reachability**: I enabled Reachability with the 7+ and used it on occasion when I could--for whatever reason--only use one hand.
+   3. **Reachability**: I enabled Reachability with the 7+ and used it on occasion when I could—for whatever reason—only use one hand.
 A Reachability gesture does exist and can be enabled (swipe _down_ on the home indicator) but it's hit and miss in terms of working.

 - **Home Screen**: There's a weird amount of space above the top row of home screen icons and below the bottom row.
 I assume Apple did this for usability reasons but it looks unbalanced.